-Responsibilities
+You Have Responsibilities

 To promote high academic standards and a positive learning environment for all students, every institution of higher learning sets forth degree requirements and community rules.
-These policies address such issues as curricula and courses, majors and minors, campus residence and student conduct.
+These policies address such issues as curricula and courses, majors and minors, campus residency and student conduct.
 Faculty advisors, program directors and deans can provide specific information concerning these requirements, but the student is solely responsible for understanding and complying with them.
 Since policies may change from time to time, the University of Delaware urges students to play an active role in staying informed about current requirements.

 Students who have a clear idea of their educational objectives are encouraged to make an early declaration of major.
-When permitted by a college, students may initially indicate their status as undeclared.
+In the College of Arts and Science, students may initially indicate their status as undeclared.
 By the end of the fifth semester of full-time study (or the completion of 75 credit hours), however, all students must be accepted by a department, declare a major and receive appropriate faculty advisement from their major department.